RU-Automated-Reasoning-Group/ReGuS/README.md

         ...
 ```

-In addition, users also need to define reward function for a new Karel task in `karel/checker.py` and update `karel/robot.py` to output reward of the task for each transition step.
-The example implementation is shown as below:
+Additionally, users need to define a reward function for this new task in ```karel/checker.py```.
+This function checks a robot trajectory and assigns a reward based on criteria such as whether a goal state is reached.
+Users should update ```karel/robot.py``` to import this function for reward assignment.
+These modifications can be implemented as shown below:
 ```
 # karel/checker.py
 def newChecker(Checker):